panchenkoserhii/sql-stratascratch-tasks/README.md

 # SQL Stratascratch Tasks

-This repository contains solutions to questions from StrataScratch to show my ability in tackling SQL technical interviews.
+This repository contains solutions to all free questions from StrataScratch.

 **Completed tasks for different difficulty levels**:
 - Easy - **17**